 Separation of localization models

-Multinational customers must comply with regulatory requirements in all countries/regions where they deploy Finance and Operations.
+Multinational customers must comply with regulatory requirements in all countries/regions where they deploy Finance and Operations apps.
 At the same time, these customers want to minimize the cost of code maintenance.
-Therefore, if a localization solution for previous versions of Finance and Operations contains both regulatory and competitive features, the solution must be split into separate models, so that customers can adopt and deploy the features that they require.
-An effort has been made to split the Application foundation and Application suite of the Finance and Operations stack into multiple models.
+Therefore, if a localization solution for previous versions contains both regulatory and competitive features, the solution must be split into separate models, so that customers can adopt and deploy the features that they require.
+An effort has been made to split the Application foundation and Application suite stack into multiple models.

 The number of models is expected to grow over time.
 Splitting a monolithic code base provides many benefits, such as better scalability, manageability, and serviceability.
 The localization requirement to split a localization solution into more granular models builds on this effort.
-The goal is to provide the same benefits to multinational customers of Finance and Operations.
+The goal is to provide the same benefits to multinational customers.

-After you've classified features as either regulatory or competitive, as described in Classify localization features, split the code for these features into at least two models, one model for the regulatory features and at least one model for the competitive features.
+After you've classified features as either regulatory or competitive, as described in Classification of localization features, split the code for these features into at least two models, one model for the regulatory features and at least one model for the competitive features.
 If the competitive features can be split further (for example, into features that are related to Retail and features that are related to Fixed assets), it's a good idea to split them.
 However, further splitting isn't mandatory.
-For more information about how to split the Finance and Operations stack into multiple models, see Understanding the model split.
+For more information about how to split the stack into multiple models, see Model split.